 Most workers in the U.S. no longer count on employer-sponsored pensions to fund their retirement.
 Instead, many of them rely on self-funded retirement options such as Individual Retirement Accounts (IRAs), 401(k)s, and other tax-deferred retirement accounts.
 An IRA is a tax-advantaged retirement account that you own and control.
 Earnings generated can compound on a tax-deferred basis until withdrawal.
 In essence, an IRA is like having your own personal pension that you and/or your employer may contribute to for your retirement years.
 Named for the section of the Tax Code that governs them, an IRA lets workers save and invest a piece of their paycheck before taxes are taken out.
 Taxes aren’t paid until the money is withdrawn from the account.
 What happens though, if money remains in your retirement account when you die?
-A Riverside estate planning lawyer who specializes in retirement and tax issues at Dennis M. Sandoval, A Professional Law Corporation explains what happens to your retirement account when you die.
+A Riverside estate planning lawyer who specializes in retirement and tax issues at Sandoval Legacy Group, A Professional Law Corporation explains what happens to your retirement account when you die.

 What Happens to the Funds in a Retirement Account Upon the Death of the Owner?